 Keep scrolling for a comprehensive overview of the best areas and hotels in Cannes.

-Beaches -> La Croisette & Pointe Croisette
+Best area in Cannes for beaches -> La Croisette & Pointe Croisette

-Families -> Pointe Croisette & Basse Californie
+Best area in Cannes for families -> Pointe Croisette & Basse Californie

-Budget -> Bocca South & La Croix-des-Gardes
+Best area in Cannes on a budget -> Bocca South & La Croix-des-Gardes

-Shopping -> Croisette & Centre-Ville
+Best area in Cannes for shopping -> La Croisette & Centre-Ville

-Nightlife -> Croisette & Centre-Ville
+Best area in Cannes for nightlife -> La Croisette & Centre-Ville

-Day trips -> Basse Californie & Mandelieu la-Napoule
+Best area in Cannes for day trips -> Basse Californie & Mandelieu la-Napoule

-Tranquility -> Pointe Croisette & Basse Californie
+Best area in Cannes for tranquility -> Pointe Croisette & Basse Californie

 My Top Picks